 If you love grilling half as much as we do, then chances are you fire up your grill all year long-rain or shine.
 Using a grill all year long means you need to make sure it’s always running in top condition.
 By tuning your grill up every couple of months, you can avoid potential risks or issues, like clogged burner gas ports or a grease fire.
 Below, we’ve given you the simple steps to tune up your Tampa outdoor grill, to keep it running free of complications, all year long.
 This whole process should take about half an hour to an hour.

-Do a visual inspection of of your grill in its entirety.
-Top to bottom, inside and and outside.
-You’re looking for any rust spots, cracks in your grill or worn hoses.
+Do a visual inspection of your grill in its entirety.
+Top to bottom, inside, and outside.
+You’re looking for any rust spots, cracks in your grill, or worn hoses.
 If you see any of these on any part of your grill contact your Tampa outdoor grill manufacturer to discuss the warranty policy in regards to replacing the part in question.
 When you have completed the “once over” it’s time to clean.

-While a smoky buildup on the inside of the grill adds delectable smoky flavor to your food, build up of food and grease can cause potential issues and risks if not taken care of properly.
+While a smoky buildup on the inside of the grill adds a delectable smoky flavor to your food, the build-up of food and grease can cause potential issues and risks if not taken care of properly.

 Basic Gas Grill Cleaning 101